 Your treatment will have two phases:

 Phase 1: Remission induction therapy.
-You'll get high doses of chemotherapy to destroy as many leukemia cells as possible.
-You may need to stay in the hospital for 3 to 5 weeks so your doctor can see how you’re doing and treat you for any side effects of chemotherapy.
+You'll get high doses of chemotherapy to destroy as many leukemia blast cells as possible.
 There are targeted therapy drugs as well.

-After treatment, your bone marrow should start to make healthy blood cells.
-Your doctor will take a bone marrow sample to see if any leukemia cells are left in your blood.
-If no leukemia cells are visible, doctors call that being “in remission.”
+Four to 6 weeks after treatment, your bone marrow should start to make healthy blood cells.
+Your doctor will take a bone marrow sample and do tests to see if any leukemia cells are left in your blood.
+If no signs of leukemia cells are present, doctors call that being “in remission.”
 You'll still need to go through post-remission therapy to help you stay in remission.

-Phase 2: Post-remission therapy.
+Phase 2: Post-remission therapy (Consolidation).
 Post-remission therapy uses more treatments to wipe out any cancer cells that might have been left behind after chemotherapy.
+This is called a complete remission.
 You have three options:

 - Chemotherapy.
 You may get several cycles of high-dose chemotherapy once a month.

-- Allogenic (from a donor) stem cell transplant
+- Allogeneic (from a donor) stem cell transplant

 - Autologous (from yourself) stem cell transplant